 We sponsor the annual Bricklaying prize given to a student at the Building Crafts College in Stratford, London.

 The means by which the Craft Committee seeks to inform members of the Company about the crafts include one or more craft events each year.
 This might take the form of a lecture by an expert in the field or a visit to such venues as the Welsh Slate Quarry in North Wales, the Jackfield Tile Museum in Ironbridge or Bursledon Brickworks in Hampshire.
 We also visit distinguished buildings, including recent visits to Keble College Oxford and Queens’ College Cambridge – both rich in old brickwork.

 The Company takes up such opportunities as are available to demonstrate our crafts to the wider public.
 We arrange demonstrations of bricklaying encouraging spectators of all ages to ‘have a go’.
 We have also arranged a display of the manufacture (by hand) of roof tiling components – finials, ridge cappings etc. We participated in the Lincoln Heritage Crafts Festival with demonstrations of roofing and bricklaying which received enthusiastic support from visitors to the show.

-We are fortunate in having many active craftsmen as members of the Company and we have world experts in mosaics, encaustic tiling, roofing and brickwork as Liverymen or Freemen.
-At present we have Liverymen working on the Royal Albert Hall, Hampton Court Palace and the Palace of Westminster!
+We are fortunate in having many active craftsmen as members of the Company and we haveworld experts in mosaics, encaustic tiling, roofing and brickwork as Liverymen or Freemen.
+At present we have, or have recently had, Liverymen working on the Royal Albert Hall, Hampton Court Palace and the Palace of Westminster!
 They take the lead in promoting the Company’s activities in our crafts, through the Craft Committee, and Liverymen who are not drawn from a craft background (the majority) get the chance over the years to become quite knowledgeable about the history and techniques of workmanship in our trades.